proppy/rad-lab/radlab-launcher/README.md

 **If you encounter errors during deployment, please see [Troubleshooting Common Problems](../../docs/TROUBLESHOOTING.md) section for a list of common problems and fixes.**  If you don't see a solution listed, please create an [Issue](https://github.com/GoogleCloudPlatform/rad-lab/issues).

-1. Navigate to the RAD Lab Launcher folder from the main directory:
+1. From ANY directory start the guided setup by running 'rad' tool in your terminal:
     ```
-    cd ./radlab-launcher/
+    % rad
     ```

-2. Start the guided setup:
+2. To set any module specific variables, use `--varfile` argument while running **rad** tool and pass a file with variables content:

 ```
-    python3 radlab.py
-    ```

-3. To set any module specific variables, use `--varfile` argument while running **radlab.py** and pass a file with variables content:

-```
-% python3 radlab.py -h
+% rad -h
-usage: radlab.py [-h] [--varfile FILE]
+usage: rad [-h] [--varfile FILE]

 optional arguments:
   -h, --help      show this help message and exit